Legal financing: England and Wales

 Litigation funding has been permitted in England and Wales since 1967 (and in insolvency matters since the late nineteenth century).
-However, the recent years have seen its growing acceptance as part of the litigation landscape.
+However, recent years have seen its growing acceptance as part of the litigation landscape.

 Litigation funding can be broadly split into 4 different forms in the UK, Conditional fee agreements, Damages Based Agreements, Fixed Fees and Third Party Funding.

 In 2005, in the case of Arkin v Borchard Lines Ltd & Others, the English Court of Appeal made it clear that litigation funding is a legitimate method of financing litigation.
 In January 2010, Chapter 11 of the Jackson Review of Civil Litigation Costs was published, effectively providing judicial endorsement to litigation funding.

-In November 2011, a Code of Conduct for Litigation Funders was launched, which sets out the standards of best practice and behaviour for litigation funders in England and Wales.
+In November 2011, a Code of Conduct for Litigation Funders was launched, which sets out the standards of best practice and behavior for litigation funders in England and Wales.
 The Code of Conduct provides transparency to claimants and their solicitors.
 It requires litigation funders to provide satisfactory answers to certain key questions before entering into relationships with claimants.
 Under the Code, litigation funders are required to give assurances to claimants that, among other things, the litigation funder will not try to take control of the litigation, the litigation funder has the money to pay for the costs of the funded litigation and the litigation funder will not terminate funding absent a material adverse development.
 The Code has been approved by Lord Justice Jackson and commended by the Chair of the Civil Justice Council, Lord Neuberger of Abbotsbury, the President of the Supreme Court.
 The regulatory body responsible for litigation funding and ensuring compliance with the Code is the Association of Litigation Funders (ALF).

-The Board of Directors of ALF comprises representatives from Therium Capital Management, Burford Capital, Calunius, Woodsford and Harbour Litigation Funding.
-Other ALF members include Augusta Ventures and Balance Legal Capital, among others.
-The members of ALF have adopted the Code and undertake to comply at all times with it.
+In 2023, the Supreme Court of the United Kingdom decided in R (on the application of PACCAR Inc) v Competition Appeal Tribunal that litigation funding agreements were forms of damages-based agreements and thus unenforceable due to s.588AA of the Courts and Legal Services Act 1990.

+The Adam Smith Institute think tank published a report in October 2024, calling for greater regulation in third party litigation funding.
+Recommendations included regulation of the funding by the Financial Conduct Authority, in the same way as other investment products, and increased transparency.